 As advised by the Board’s auditor/Certified Public Accountant, determination of liabilities and assets, prioritization of expenditures of governmental funds, and provisions for accounting disclosures shall be made in accordance with governmental accounting standards.
 This process shall include leave accumulated by employees and all Board properties and funds, including those that have been escrowed.

+Cash Rounding Transactions

+In payment of debts owed to the NKCES the rounding of cash transactions shall be in accordance with KRS 160.515.
+Noncash transactions shall continue to be settled to the cent without rounding.

 Electronic Funds Transfer (EFT)